• Skip to primary navigation

 I add this scramble to my meal plan and cook for five days straight.
 Just portion them and add them to the container.
 Store in the fridge for one week.

-To reheat, you can sprinkle 1 tablespoon water and microwave for 1 minute.
+To reheat, you can sprinkle 1 tbsp water and microwave for 1 minute.
 Soft and aromatic veggies scramble will be ready to eat.

 veggie scramble is served with tomatoes, lemon wedge & fork.